HuachenZH/weepie/devLog.md

 ## To improve / future work
 - in `delete_duplicate.py`, the function `is_the_same` is built.
 You can build another one, is_similar, calculate the error between two matrices, return true of error is smaller than the threshold.
+- in `delete_duplicate.py`, the function `is_similar` can be much improved.
+For the moment lots of duplicates will be returned

 ## 自己挖的坑